-The SENDCO must be consulted about any pupil for whom the class teacher has concerns or any pupil that a parent has raised a concern about which includes early identification using the

-Foundation Stage Profile information and teacher assessments throughout the school.
-Parents must be involved with, and consulted on, any possible action which the school proposes to take.
+The SENDCO must be consulted about any pupil for whom the class teacher has concerns or any pupil that a parent/carer has raised a concern about using the schools internal referral system.
+Parents and carers should be involved with, and consulted on, any possible action which the school proposes to take.